raptordzuricsko/docs.codefresh.io/_docs/administration/platform-ip-addresses.md

 In addition, managed clusters registered to Hosted GitOps Runtimes must be configured with a set of specific IP addresses to authorize access.

+      <div class="bd-callout bd-callout-default" markdown="1">NOTE: this is an example of a note

+      <div class="bd-callout bd-callout-info" markdown="1">TIP: This is an example of a tip.

 ## Codefresh platform IPs (updated January 2023)

 All the IPs are NAT gateways, and need to enable specific IPs instead of ranges.